Summary

 The minimum tax rate on the excess profit will be 33%, but EU member states are free to apply a higher tax rate.
 It is also made clear that the "solidarity contribution" will be separate and in addition to any tax owed under the regular taxation regime.

-Since Vermillion will be taxed on a country basis, let's take a look at the three European jurisdictions where it produces significant gas quantities.
+Since Vermilion will be taxed on a country basis, let's take a look at the three European jurisdictions where it produces significant gas quantities.

 Ireland is the largest cash flow contributor, especially after the Corrib acquisition which will expand VET's stake in the project from 20% to 56.5%.
 Ireland produced 4,655 boe/d (all gas) in Q2, so, with the 7,700 boe/d from the newly acquired stake, this will jump to 12,355 boe/d.
 In the recent quarters, realizations on this gas hovered around 100% of NBP.